 1. Turn on the Sauté function on the Instant Pot.
 Heat the olive oil, if using, and add the ground beef.
 Sauté the beef, while breaking it into smaller pieces, until cooked through and no longer pink.
 This will take about 7 to 8 minutes.
 Remove the excess oil, if needed.
 (You can use tongs and paper towel to soak up the excess oil, rather than removing the insert to drain it.)
 Add the onion and garlic and continue to sauté until starting to soften.
 Turn off the sauté function.

 2. Add a small amount of broth and deglaze the bottom of the insert (using a spatula, scrape up anything stuck to the bottom).
 Add the remaining broth, marinara sauce, diced tomatoes, and the dried herbs.
-Give it a stir, then add the broken lasagna noodles and push them into the broth until just submerged.
+Add the broken lasagna noodles and push them into the broth until just submerged (do not stir).
 Put the lid on the Instant Pot, seal the lid and cook for 6 minutes on Manual high pressure.
 It will take about 20 minutes to come to pressure.

 3. At the end of pressure cooking time, quick release the pressure, then stir in the balsamic vinegar, ricotta and parmesan cheese.
 Season with salt and pepper to taste.
 Sprinkle mozzarella on top of the soup, then set the lid askew over top of the pot.
 Allow the cheese to melt a few minutes, then serve.